2026 Tickets coming soon!

 View full profile and related articles

 As the ascent of liquid cooling reshapes the cooling landscape, the conversation has shifted from 'if' to 'when'.
-Yet, with organizations are slow to embrace this transformative technology, questions remain.
-Is the sheer variety of liquid cooling solutions, such as cold plate, immersion, and GPU-specific designs creating decision paralysis?
+Yet, with organizations slow to embrace this transformative technology, questions remain.
+Is the sheer variety of liquid cooling solutions, such as cold plate, immersion, and GPU-specific designs, creating decision paralysis?
 Are alternatives being overlooked in the race to redefine efficiency?
 Could pay-as-you-go models like 'Cooling as a Service' be the key to bridging adoption gaps?
 This panel will address the hurdles slowing adoption, the impact on the broader industry, and the innovative business models that could drive change.
 Join us to listen about:

 • Overwhelmed by options: Is the abundance of liquid cooling designs a help or hindrance to decision-making?